 WHEREclauses and detecting function calls or casts on columns that match an existing index's base column but not its expression.

 That is what Datapace does before merge.
+Datapace is the context layer and security gateway for production databases: it knows what's there, what it means, and how it connects, and it uses that context to flag these patterns before they ship.
 Honest limits: the check cannot detect Mistakes 3 and 4 from SQL alone, because those live in application call patterns. pg_stat_statements call-count regression after deploy is how Datapace catches those, and the attribution to a commit is probabilistic, based on timing.
+If you want to see how it works on your database, get in touch.

 Sources